FernRP/FernRPExample/README.md

 ### Material Example

-FernNPR makes it easy to get various styles of materials, including NPR and PBR.
+FernNPR can easy to get various styles of materials, including NPR and PBR.

 ![](DocAssets/MaterialBall.png)